 We have it now in our power to state, that a New Almanack will make its appearance in this Island on New Year’s Day ; one sheet having been already put to press.-As it may appear strange to some of our Readers why such a publication was not printed in Van Diemen’s Land ere this, it would not perhaps be improper here to mention the cause, namely, a want of materials in our typographical department, which was only a week or two since completely fitted up, so as to enable us to undertake the execution of a work of this sort to any kind of perfection

 The Allport copy has been autographed by J. Linney on 1 Jan.
 1824.
 Later in the year Linney returned to England with the volume in his luggage.

-Also available on microfiche and in a digitised version on Libraries Tasmania website
+Also available on microfiche and online on Libraries Tasmania website

 Royal Charter of Justice of the Supreme Court of Van Diemen’s Land.
 [PROBABLY]

 Announced in HTG 14 May 1824: In the course of a few days this Charter will be published at the printing Office, in the shape of a Pamphlet.
 As only a few more Copies will be printed than the number subscribed for, those Persons who may wish to provide themselves with a Copy will be pleased to signify the same to the Publisher without delay.

 An Address on the Object and Extent of the Wesleyan Missionary Society, with the Rules and Regulations of the Branch Missionary Society, for Hobart Town, Van Diemen’s Land.
 Hobart Town: Printed by Andrew Bent, Government Printer.
 1824.